Landscape Alternatives Brochure Web Version Available!

-The WIGL Collaborative is publishing a brochure highlighting alternatives to woody invasive plants common in gardens and yards in the Great Lakes Basin.
-We are currently taking pre-orders.
-Through generous grant support, we can provide these brochures free of charge with free shipping.
-Bulk orders are accepted and encouraged.
-Shipping is expected in early June 2021.
-Please click here to pre-order!
-Order deadline is May 31!
+The WIGL Collaborative has published a brochure highlighting alternatives to woody invasive plants common in gardens and yards in the Great Lakes Basin.
+We are currently accepting orders.
+Please click here to order!

 What is the title of the brochure?
 Landscape Alternatives to Invasive Trees, Shrubs and Vines of the Great Lakes Region